 Some vineyards were harvested by machine and others by hand, all into half-tonne bins, which were tipped directly into tank presses.
 The grapes were pressed lightly and the resulting juice was cold-settled prior to racking into mostly old French oak barriques.
 The juice underwent spontaneous indigenous yeast fermentation, the tail end of which continued for well over six months.
 The wine had occasional lees stirring and approximately two-thirds underwent malolactic fermentation.
 It was transferred out of oak prior to the following harvest and left on lees for a further six months.

-This wild Sauvignon Blanc has aromas of shortbread, quinces and apricots, lemon zest and ginger, honeysuckle and vanilla bean – a delicious, sweet-scented fragrance of ripe fruit and Asian spices infused with a tarragon-like herbal thread and a faint whiff of wood smoke.
+The Wild Sauvignon 2016 has aromas of shortbread, quinces and apricots, lemon zest and ginger, honeysuckle and vanilla bean – a delicious, sweet-scented fragrance of ripe fruit and Asian spices infused with a tarragon-like herbal thread and a faint whiff of wood smoke.
 Fermented entirely with naturally occurring yeast, this is an alternative style of Sauvignon Blanc that is both intricate and textural with a rich, succulent palate finishing crisp and long with a flinty dryness.